 Add-on modules are now available to simplify the use of CopySafe PDF with WordPress

 and Joomla websites.
-Add-ons for DotNetNuke, Drupal, Moodle and Magento will
+Add-ons for DotNetNuke, Drupal, and Moodle will

 be available soon.